-If you have been charged with or indicted on crime in Utah, you have a right to legal counsel.
+If you have been charged with or indicted on a crime in Utah, you have a right to legal counsel.
 Our team of Top-Rated Criminal Defense Attorneys at Wasatch Defense Lawyers, based out of Salt Lake City, is ready to come alongside you and work to reduce charges or obtain an acquittal.
-Call 801-845-3423 for a free, no-obligation case review.